eugnsp/es_util/doc/FENWICK_TREE.md

 Value sum() const;
 ```

-1. Returns the sum of elements in the closed range `[first, last)`.
+1. Returns the sum of elements in the closed range `[first, last]`.
-2. Returns the prefix sum for the element with the index `index`, i.e. the sum of elements in the closed range `[0, index]`.
+2. Returns the prefix sum, i.e. the sum of elements in the closed range `[0, index]`.
 3. Returns the sum of all element in the container. *Precondition:* the container should be non-empty.

 *Parameters:*